hashgraph/hedera-sdk-js/README.md

 This SDK talks to Hedera Hashgraph through [the gRPC-Web protocol] which allows it to function in a browser.
 By default, the SDK points to a public free proxy that connects through to `0.testnet.hedera.com:50211`.
-If you want to change this endpoint or simply host your own proxy, a script to easy start an Envoy proxy in Docker is provided:
+If you want to change this endpoint or simply host your own proxy, a script to easily start an Envoy proxy in Docker is provided:

 ```shell script
 # this script assumes that `envoy.yaml` is in the current working directory